razasyedh/htmlvid/faq.md

 | | pomf.se | None | 52 MB | ✓ |
 | | 4chan.org | 2 min | 3 MB | ✗ |

+> I want to embed the snippet directly.
+Which formats are supported by browsers?

-For individual browser support see [here](http://www.w3schools.com/html/HTML5_video.asp) under "HTML Video - Browser Support".
+See [here](http://www.w3schools.com/html/HTML5_video.asp) under "HTML Video - Browser Support".
 The gist of it is that Chrome and Firefox currently support both formats, while Safari and Internet Explorer only support MP4.